ekohe/wulin_master/README.md

 end
 ```

-Panel configuration can use the same methods used in grid styles since they are defined in `WulinMaster::ComponentStyling` which included both in `WulinMaster::Grid` and `WulinMaster::Panel`.
+Panel configuration can use the same methods used in grid styles since they are defined in `WulinMaster::ComponentStyling` which are both included in `WulinMaster::Grid` and `WulinMaster::Panel`.

-The special configure option for Panel is `partial`.
-By default, the corresponding html partial file for a Panel should be put in *app/views/panel_partials*, and the file name should be the underscore version of panel class name, but if you want to use another partial name, you can set partial option by yourself.
+The special configure option for a Panel is `partial`.
+By default, the corresponding html partial file for a Panel should be put in *app/views/panel_partials*, and the file name should be the underscore version of panel class name.
+However if you want to use another partial name, you can set partial option manually.

 ### 3. Screen configuration

 #### Basic screen configuration

-A most basic screen configuration needs to provide nothing, it will request the url path which get from the screen class name, like `OrderScreen` will request path `orders?screen=OrderScreen` unless you set path option, and will display nothing until you add grids and panels, they will be rendered on the screen one by one.
+The most basic screen configuration does not need to provide anything, it will request the url path which it gets from the screen class name.
+For example `OrderScreen` will request path `orders?screen=OrderScreen` unless you set path option, and will display nothing until you add grids and panels.
+They will be rendered on the screen one by one.

 ```ruby
 class OrderScreen < WulinMaster::Grid